HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The **B** and **BL** instruction are the unconditional branch type instruction within a program segment.
 They add a signed offset to the current instruction address.
 The BL instruction additionally saves a return link in a general register.
 The **BR** and **BLR** instruction behave similar, except that a general register contains the instruction address relative offset.
 The **BV** and **BVR** are instruction segment absolute instructions.
 The branch address for the BV instruction is the segment relative value specified in a general register.
 The BVR instruction features two register, one being the segment relative base and the other a signed offset to be added.

 The **BE** and **BLE** instruction are the inter-segment branches.
 The BE instruction branches to a segment absolute address encoded in the segment and general offset register.
 In addition, a signed offset encoded in the instruction can is added to form the target segment offset.
 The BLE instruction will in addition return the return address in the segment register SR0 and the offset on the general register GR0.

+Segment relative and external branches potentially branch to pages with a different privilege level.
+The **GATE** instruction will promote the privilege level to the page where the GATE instruction resides.

 The conditional branch instructions combine an operation such as comparison or test with a local instruction address relative branch if the comparison or test condition is met.
 The **CBR** instruction will compare two general registers for a condition encoded in the instruction.
 If the condition is met, an instruction address relative branch is performed.
 The target address is formed by adding an offset encoded in the instruction to the instruction address.
 In a similar way, the **TBR** instruction will test a general register for a condition and perform an instruction relative branch if the condition is met.